clowdr-app/clowdr/docs/auth-setup.md

    - Replace the `Script` with the code below
    - Don't forget to `Save changes`
-     This rule upgrades the access token to give it relevant roles which are then recognised by Clowdr's Hasura instance.
+     This rule upgrades the access token to give it relevant roles which are then recognised by Midspace's Hasura instance.

    ```js
    function (user, context, callback) {